synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 Reads model, ROM ID, voltages, temperature, health, cycle count, lock state, and more.
 Automatically detects insertion and removal.
 Performs charger-style auto-unlock on locked batteries.

-The included **`makita_monitor.py`** script or **`Makita_Monitor.exe`** are the recommended way to view output on a PC.
-It auto-detects the device, colourises the serial readout (lock state, health, errors, separators), triggers a scan automatically on connect, and lets you press **Enter** at any time or hotswap to rescan — no serial monitor configuration needed, just run the script.
+The included **`makita_monitor.py`** script, **`Makita_Monitor.exe`** (Windows), and **`Makita_Monitor.apk`** (Android) are the recommended ways to view output.
+The PC versions auto-detect the device over USB serial, colourise the readout (lock state, health, errors, separators), and trigger a scan automatically on connect.
+The Android APK does the same over USB OTG — plug the monitor into your phone or tablet via an OTG cable and it connects and scans automatically.
+No serial monitor configuration needed on any platform, just run the app.

 Runs on **Arduino Uno, Arduino Nano, ESP32-C3, and RP2040** — select your board in `platformio.ini`.
+Pre-built UF2 supplied for RP2040 Zero.
 ---

 ## Supported Boards